Contact Your Supervisor

 The MIT Ombuds Office helps people express concerns, resolve disputes, manage conflicts, and learn more productive ways of communicating.

-The Office of Human Resources investigates employment-related concerns and oversees the formal complaint resolution process for employees.
+Human Resources investigates employment-related concerns and oversees the formal complaint resolution process for employees.

 Environmental Health and Safety

 The EHS Office responds to concerns about environmental health and safety.

 Information Systems & Technology

 IST responds to issues about data security and inappropriate use of email or websites.

 Office of Sponsored Programs